gustavosf2003/Movie-App/README.md

 > This project show the list of episodes with the description of the PowerPuff Girls show.
 [React Router](https://reactrouter.com/) was used to navigate between pages

+> There are two routes for this project.
+The first route shows the movie description and the url is /Movie-App/ .
+The second route is dynamic that shows each episode data and have the url of /Movie-App/:season/:episode

+>The project was hosted in GitHub pages and the main url is https://gustavosf2003.github.io/Movie-App/

 ## Developer

 > This project was made entirely by Mr. Gustavo de Sousa Ferreira.
 My contact below for questions and inquiries: